 This tab lists the contents of everything in our Safety Deposit Box which includes collectible coins, art appraisals, key documents, tax returns, estate plans, house and car titles, personal documents like marriage license, passports, insurance documents, etc.

 As mentioned, apart from my death file Excel spreadsheet, I also have a Word Document which serves as the written “Instruction Manual” for how to do things related to our finances and expenses.

 While the Excel spells out the numbers, the Word document is a written explanation of everything in the spreadsheet and more.
 I also update this regularly.
 It is now up to 18 pages long.
 It might seem like a lot but it is, after all, a summary of 28 years of our financial lives spent together.

 As stated, the Word Document is written instruction of “what to do” and “how to do it.”
-I start out with a detailed explanation of the information in the death file, what is in the Safety Deposit box and how to access it, which would be the starting point after I am gone.
+I start out with a detailed explanation of the information in the death file.
+I wrote what is in the Safety Deposit box and how to access it.
+This would be the starting point after I am gone.

-Much like in this document, I talk about the thumb drives and explain everything that is important in keeping up with our affairs.
-I list out a description of every investment, pre-tax and post-tax, explain what it is, how to get to it, who to contact, etc. There is some redundancy, but I think that is probably a good thing.
+I talk about the thumb drives and explain everything that is important in keeping up with our affairs.
+I list out a description of every investment, pre-tax and post-tax.
+Then I explain what it is, how to get to it, who to contact, etc. There is some redundancy, but I think that is probably a good thing.

-I also include a detailed “contact list” so my heirs have someone to call if they have a question about a particular asset, expense, taxes, pension, Trust, investment, or home maintenance need.
+I also include a detailed “contact list.”
+This list is for my heirs have someone to call if they have a question about a particular asset, expense, taxes, pension, Trust, investment, or home maintenance need.

 In addition, I go into a pretty thorough explanation of our taxes and the timing of various forms and filings that need to be done every year.
 Because we have 10 Private Equity investments, I also explain the process of managing cash calls and dealing with K1s.